Growing up in a home living with domestic violence can have a profound and lifelong impact

 RELATIONSHIPS

 Those who experienced CDV often struggle with intimate relationships, parenting and in forming the long term close connections they crave.
-According to a leading researcher, ‘they predictably elude them’.
+It is also the best predictor of being in a relationship with domestic violence.

-Childhood Domestic Violence is associated with a number of statistics that reflect its profound and often life-long impact.
+Childhood Domestic Violence is associated with a number of statistics that reflect its profound impact.
 Below are just a few.

 to attempt suicide